ttiny/deploy/examples/tutorial/README.md

 Cleaning up with **deploy**
 ---------------------------

-Here we perform two tasks - clean (aka delete) the repo directory and remove the Docker image (`-rmi`).
+Here we perform two tasks - clean (aka delete) the local repo directory and remove the Docker image (`-rmi`).
 Since the image is in use by the stopped container from our last run, we also pass the `-force` flag.

 If you are running Docker on OSX or Windows, start this from the Docker terminal, or modify your deploy shortcut script so it will set some Docker